daust/opal-tools/README.md

 The mappings have a predefined structure, so that the number of possible Oracle errors are minimized, e.g. we install the tables before the referential constraints, we install the package specifications before the package bodies and so forth.

-If you use a different layout, then you can easily modify the file ``PatchFiles.txt`` in the patch template.
+If you use a different layout, then you can easily modify the file ``SourceFilesCopy.txt`` in the patch template.
 The Java application will only create the directories when there are files to be copied.

 ## Put all files into the subdirectories of the patch directory